Five big tests facing your supply chain this year

 In the UK and the US, however, economic uncertainty as a result of the political climate continues.
 Sterling in the UK has taken a knock and is driving inflation; in turn putting the breaks on consumer growth and squeezing spending.
 However, it is also driving the FTSE to new highs and could prove lucrative for UK manufacturers.

 China is moving down the path of development and is more inward-looking.
 As the US takes a more domestic-focused position, politically, China may step in to the breach and look to drive a more global agenda in areas such as climate change.

 This context is highlighting some key challenges for functions across all sectors but in particular it raises some interesting considerations for supply and operations planning.
 The five big challenges for 2018 are:

 Modern supply chains are increasingly global and involve chains of supply spanning multiple and disparate countries, as well as complex suppliers.
 More involvement means that organizations are exposed to a wider range of risks and external factors than before.

 Large scale disasters such as hurricanes, earthquakes or geo-political instability in key supply markets will require significant mitigation efforts.

 2. A squeeze on efficiency

-Organisations will continue to face pressure to find efficiencies in supply chain costs.
-The move to online channels and new approaches to supply, along with recent low fuel prices, have provided opportunities for some organisations to significantly reduce costs.
+Organizations will continue to face pressure to find efficiencies in supply chain costs.
+The move to online channels and new approaches to supply, along with recent low fuel prices, have provided opportunities for some organizations to significantly reduce costs.
 Even so, supply chain managers will remain under continued pressure to find cost savings.
 Once the big ticket items are gone it will be down to continued incremental cost reductions.